1984 Stanley Cup Final

 The Oilers became the fastest Canadian-based expansion team to win a major sports title by winning a title in only their fifth NHL season.
 The feat was eclipsed in 2016 by the Ottawa Redblacks, who won the Grey Cup in their third CFL season.

 To date, this is the last time the Islanders have appeared in the Stanley Cup Final, and they currently hold the second longest Finals appearance drought in the league at 40 years, the longest of any American-based team.
-The only team with a longer Finals appearance drought are the Toronto Maple Leafs, who last made the Finals in 1967.
+The only team with a longer Finals appearance drought are the Toronto Maple Leafs, who last made the Final in 1967.

-Paths to the Finals
+Paths to the Final

-Edmonton defeated the Winnipeg Jets 3–0, the Calgary Flames 4–3 and the Minnesota North Stars 4–0 to reach the Finals.
+Edmonton defeated the Winnipeg Jets 3–0, the Calgary Flames 4–3 and the Minnesota North Stars 4–0 to reach the Final.

-New York defeated the New York Rangers 3–2, the Washington Capitals 4–1, and the Montreal Canadiens 4–2 to reach the Finals.
+New York defeated the New York Rangers 3–2, the Washington Capitals 4–1, and the Montreal Canadiens 4–2 to reach the Final.

 Game summaries

-NOTE: The 1984 Stanley Cup Final were played in a 2–3–2 format, which the NBA Finals (1985–2013) and World Series (always) use, instead of the usual 2–2–1–1–1; however, the NHL would only use the format again the following season before going back to the 2–2–1–1–1 format for the 1986 Stanley Cup Final.

-Grant Fuhr shut out the Islanders in the first game, on Long Island, with Kevin McClelland scoring the game's only goal, but the Islanders won game two 6–1.
-The series then shifted to Edmonton for three games.
-In game three, the Islanders had a 2–1 lead in the second period, but Mark Messier scored on an individual effort to tie the game.
-They proceeded to beat the Islanders 7–2.
-The Oilers, however, lost Fuhr for games four and five after the Islanders' Pat LaFontaine crashed into Fuhr on the forecheck during game three, and Fuhr was slow to get up.
-Andy Moog started games four and five.
-The Oilers won game four by the same score, with Wayne Gretzky scoring his first goal of the Finals.
-The Oilers then won game five by the score of 5–2 thanks to Gretzky's two first-period goals, and two Duane Sutter penalties.
-They became the first former WHA team, and the first team from Edmonton, to win the Stanley Cup.
-Mark Messier was awarded with the Conn Smythe Trophy as playoff MVP.
+NOTE: In 1981, the NHL realigned it conferences and divisions according to geographical regions.
+Along with this, it was decided to play the Stanley Cup Final in a 2-3-2 format, with home ice advantage being awarded to the division with the better aggregate record in interdivisional games.
+This format would be used until 1985, after which the Final would go back to a 2-2-1-1-1 format, with home ice going to the team with the better regular season record.

+Game one

+Grant Fuhr shut out the Islanders in the first game, on the Islanders home ice, stopping 34 shots, and Kevin McClelland scoring the game's only goal early in the third period.